+Discussion

+This requirement can be achieved in various ways, including the use of "throwaway" headphones or sanitary coverings.

 8.1-I – Standard PAT jacks

-A votecapture device or other voting station device must provide a 3.5 mm (1/8 inch) industry standard jack voters can use to connect their personal assistive technology switch to the system.
+A vote-capture device or voter-facing device must provide a 3.5 mm (1/8 inch) industry standard jack voters can use to connect their personal assistive technology switch to the system.

-This jack must allow only switch data to be transmitted to the system.
+The jack must allow only switch activations to be transmitted to the system.

 The system must accept switch input that is functionally equivalent to other input methods.